geoschem/gcpy/docs/source/Regridding.rst

    computed as a preprocessing step.

-The latter method may be used for creating GCHP standard grid and stretched grid restart files from either GCHP or GC-Classic restart files.
+The latter method may be used for creating GCHP standard grid and stretched grid restart files from either GCHP or GEOS-Chem Classic restart files.

 .. _regrid-classic: